TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

-To account for resonant fast ion transport induced by Alfv\'enic and other MHD instabilities, NUBEAM has been updated to include a physics-based reduced model known as the \textit{kick model} \cite{mp_2014,mp_ppcf_2017}.
+To account for resonant fast ion transport induced by \mc{Alfv\'en} and other MHD instabilities, NUBEAM has been updated to include a physics-based reduced model known as the \textit{kick model} \cite{mp_2014,mp_ppcf_2017}.

 The \textit{kick model} introduces a \textit{transport probability matrix}, $p(\Delta E, \Delta P_\phi | E,P_\phi,\mu)$, for each instability or set of instabilities included in the simulation.
 This matrix is defined in terms of the constants of motion variables: energy $E$, canonical toroidal angular momentum $P_\phi$, and magnetic moment $\mu$~\cite{rw_book}.
 For each region in phase space defined by $(E,P_\phi,\mu) $, $p(\Delta E, \Delta P_\phi)$ represents the probability of changes (or \textit{kicks}) in $E$ and $P_\phi$ experienced by energetic ions due to their interaction with the instability.